alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-24-golang-first-websockets.markdown

 ### Database Changes

 In order to be able to listen to changes in the database, we will use the `LISTEN` / `NOTIFY` system from Postgresql.
-We are going to create a trigger which sends `JSON` messages whenever an update to the Products table occurs and we are going to initialize a listener in our service code for such events.
+We are going to create a trigger which sends `JSON` messages whenever an update to the Products table occurs and we are going to initialize a listener in our service code to such events.

 The trigger procedure below: